linhtran2407/PathFindingVisualizer/README.md

 # PathFindingVisualizer

-A visualizer tool for path finding algorithms, built with JavaScript, React.js
+A visualizer tool for path finding algorithms, built with JavaScript, React.js, and HTML/CSS

 Credit: Clément Mihailescu